deercreeklabs/f1-seller-client/seller.md

 #### Parameters
 * None
 #### Return Value
-An array whose keys are SKUs (ints) and whose values are the purchase limits (ints) for the given SKUs.
+An array whose keys are SKUs (integers) and whose values are the purchase limits (integers) for the given SKUs.
 #### Examples
 ```php
 $ret = $client->getAllSkuPurchaseLimits();